+Sasol Limited Capital Investment Committee

+Board Committee Safety, Social and Ethics

+Memberships: Committee Remuneration

+Committee

-Capital Investment and Digital Committee Safety, Social and Ethics Committee Remuneration Committee Mr Cuambe is the Managing Director of MC Investimentos and Consultoria.
+Manuel Cuambe is the Managing Director of MC Investimentos and Consultoria.
 He served as the Executive Chairman and Chief Executive Officer of Electricidade de Moçambique (EDM) from November 2005 to March 2012.
 He was the Chairman of Companhia Electrica do Zambeze, a wholly-owned subsidiary of EDM up to 30 May 2016.
 He was a Non-executive Director of Companhia de Transmissao de Mozambique, a joint venture between EDM, the Swaziland Electricity Company and Eskom, from 1998 to 2002.
-He served as the Chairman of the Executive Committee of the Southern Africa Power Pool from November 2005 to April 2008 and is currently an independent nonexecutive director of Standard Bank Mozambique.
+He served as the Chairman of the Executive Committee of the Southern Africa Power Pool from November 2005 to April 2008 and is currently an independent nonexecutive director of Standard Bank Mozambique and serves as the chairman of its Nominations and Remunerations Committee and member of its Audit Committee.
+In 2023, he was also appointed as chairman of Standard Bank Sociedade Gestora Do Fundo De Pensões, S.A, a subsidiary of Standard Bank S.A (SBM - Mozambique